My History With Deva

 If you wanted to be in the curl salon scene, you had to jump through Deva’s hoops because they had already cornered the market.
 With little enthusiasm, I paid for each of my staff to become curl certified.
 As an owner I knew if a stylist left, they took that certification I paid for with them, but I can’t be everything education wise to my staff.
 The conditioning and styling portions of Deva worked well, so I did it.

-Are you kidding?
-We carried their line, they were selling directly to the public with little home care advice, plus selling to non certified stylists in the supply stores.
+We carried their line while they were selling directly to the public with little home care advice, plus selling to non certified stylists in the supply stores.
 If we train our new stylists free on everything we offer, shouldn’t a multimillion dollar company I already paid 3k to do the same?
-I was over Deva.

 Build Up Concerns Build

 They came out with a product called build up buster a few years ago when the first concerns arose.
 They did not offer much info on yet another product in an already layered system.
 One more thing a Deva user has to buy, but like Deva said, they wrote the book on curl.
-I do think Deva founder, Lorraine Massey, was passionate about curl solutions.
-But without brand support, all we could do was advise Deva users to use Build up Buster or a similar product, get deep cleansing treatments in the salon, and SHAMPOO your hair.
-Do whatever it takes to avoid build up.
-We advise this to everyone regardless of texture.
-To my knowledge none of our clients have experienced hair loss, but that’s what the scandal is about.
-Hair loss due to buildup induced follicle suffocation.
+I do think Deva founder, Lorraine Masse was passionate about curl solutions.
+But her and her original partner split so Deva curl has always had scandal, and without brand support, all we could do was advise Deva users.

 No More Deva Here